Shutter-Island-Team/Shutter-island/README.md

 # Ecosystem generator

-This project was created as a end of semester project in the university Ensimag (Grenoble, France).
+This project was created as an end of semester project in the engineering school Ensimag (Grenoble, France).

 It consists of a ecosystem generator we can divide in two part : the generation of the terrain and the behavior of the animals :
 * Generation of the terrain is a procedural generation of an island with mountains, plains and sands using Voronoi diagramm, tessellation and other technics.
 * Animals are ruled with boids behavior and a graph to go from one behavior to an other.

-## Author
+## Authors
 * HAMMEN Maxence ([github](https://github.com/bluerock57))
 * KACHER Ilyes ([github](https://github.com/IlyesKacher))
 * LY Mickaël ([github](https://github.com/astcort))